jadsonjs/monitoring/README.md

 ![alt text](https://github.com/jadsonjs/monitoring/blob/master/imgs/grafana_dashboard1.png)

 In the **Query** filed enter with a LogQL query that return a integer value.
-In this case, we are couting all logs of type _"error"_ of application _"app1"_ that have a string _"NullPointerException"_ in the last hour.
+In this case, we are couting all logs of type _"error"_ of application _"app1"_ that have a string _"NullPointerException"_ in the last one hour.

 ![alt text](https://github.com/jadsonjs/monitoring/blob/master/imgs/grafana_dashboard2.png)